 GUNS AND PROTECTION OF FAMILY AND LIVELIHOOD

 2) If anyone breaks into your home or business, or pulls a gun or knife on you or anyone in your home or business, you or anyone acting on your behalf has the right to injure or kill them without being prosecuted for it.
 Federal law.
-Banning assault weapons and placing other limits on guns also removes a deterrent: witness “gun-free zones” such as schools and college campuses where most of these senseless mass killings are occurring; and much larger “zones” where it is illegal to carry a gun, such as, um, New York City, which few who walk the streets of that city would say is safer because of the ban.
+Banning assault weapons and placing other limits on guns also removes a deterrent: witness gun-free zones such as schools and college campuses where most of these senseless mass killings are occurring; and much larger “zones” where it is illegal to carry a gun, such as, um, New York City.
 Right now killers know they are operating from a position of power against defenseless victims.
 It is time to take back the power.